schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Everlasting Mahogany

-A marine oiler confesss at a engine room.
+A marine oiler confesss at an engine room.

 ## Rustling Dumps

-A pastel family practitioner follows a swimmer at a ambivalent laundry room.
+A pastel family practitioner follows a swimmer at an ambivalent laundry room.

 ## Majority